-JIFF is produced by Wired Wednesday Digital Artists, who has been conducting short filmmaking competitions similar in format to the popular film races for the past six years.
+JIFF is produced by Wired Wednesday Digital Artists, who have been conducting short filmmaking competitions similar in format to the popular film races for the past seven years.
 Now, Wired Wednesday is asking filmmakers to submit music-themed films in a festival format.

-JIFF is presented in conjunction with Jazz and Beyond: Carson City Music Festival, a month-long, multi-venue concert series.
+JIFF is sponsored by and presented in conjunction with Jazz and Beyond: Carson City Music Festival, a month-long, multi-venue concert series.
 JIFF is designed to complement the music festival by presenting films that celebrate music and musicians.
-JIFF is also sponsored, in part, by the Wild Horse Children’s Theater group in Carson City, Nevada.

-JIFF will take place at the Brewery Arts Center Performance Hall in Carson City, Nevada on August 23-24, 2018.
+JIFF will take place at the Bob Boldrick Theatre inside the Carson City Community Center in Carson City, Nevada on August 23-24, 2018.
 An awards ceremony will be held after the Festival.
-All-Access and Daily passes are available for purchase in advance and at the door.
+Tickets are available for purchase in advance and at the door.